pvandervelde/mindvortex/drafts/2100-01-01-On-prem-vs-cloud-build-systems.md

-Title: Software delivery pipeline: On-prem or in the cloud?
+Title: Software delivery pipeline - On-prem or in the cloud?
 Tags:
   - Delivering software
   - Software delivery pipeline